-The Company exercises significant judgment in determining whether each performance obligation to develop properties promised in its contracts with customers is satisfied over time or at a point in time.
-In making this judgment, the Company considers the factors enumerated below.
+The Group exercises significant judgment in determining whether each performance obligation to develop properties promised in its contracts with customers is satisfied over time or at a point in time.
+In making this judgment, the Group considers the factors enumerated below.

-- any asset created or enhanced as the Company performs; - the ability of the customer to control such asset as it is being created or enhanced; - the timing of receipt and consumption of benefits by the customer; and, - the Company's enforceable right for payment for performance completed to date.
+- any asset created or enhanced as the Group performs; - the ability of the customer to control such asset as it is being created or enhanced; - the timing of receipt and consumption of benefits by the customer; and, - the Group's enforceable right for payment for performance completed to date.

-The Company determined that its performance obligation is satisfied over time since it does not have an alternative use of the specific property sold as it is precluded by its contract from redirecting the use of the property for a different purpose.
-Further, the Company has rights over payment for development completed to date as the Company can choose to complete the development and enforce its rights to full payment under its contracts even if the customer defaults on amortization payments.
+The Group determines that its performance obligation for pre-completed real estate inventories is satisfied over time, while its performance obligation for completed real estate inventories is satisfied at a point in time, since it does not have an alternative use of the specific property sold as it is precluded by its contract from redirecting the use of the property for a different purpose.
+Furthermore, the Group has rights over payment for development completed to date as the Group can choose to complete the development and enforce its rights to full payment under its contracts even if the customer defaults on amortization payments.

-(ii) Marketing and Management fees
+(ii) Marketing, Management Fees and Commission

-The Company determines that its revenue from marketing and management fees shall be recognized over time.
-In making its judgment, the Company considers the timing of receipt and consumption of benefits provided by the Company to the customers.
-The Company applies the practical expedient to recognize revenue at the amount to which it has a right to invoice, which corresponds directly to the value to the customer of the entity's performance completed to date, i.e., generally when the customer has acknowledged the Company's right to invoice.
+The Group determines that its revenue from marketing, management fees and commission shall be recognized over time.
+In making its judgment, the Group considers the timing of receipt and consumption of benefits provided by the Group to the customers.
+The Group applies the practical expedient to recognize revenue at the amount to which it has a right to invoice, which corresponds directly to the value to the customer of the entity's performance completed to date i.e., generally when the customer has acknowledged the Group's right to invoice.